AnushaG-P/Impact-of-Generative-AI-on-Personalized-Drug-Treatments-for-Pre-existing-Conditions/README.md

 # Personalized Drug Treatment Analysis with Generative AI

 ## Project Overview
-This repository contains a Jupyter notebook that demonstrates the use of Generative AI to develop personalized drug treatments for individuals with pre-existing conditions.
+This repository contains a Jupyter notebook that demonstrates the use of Generative AI using OpenAI API calls to develop personalized drug treatments for individuals with pre-existing conditions.
 The project leverages data obtained from ADReCS to represent diverse health profiles and applies advanced AI techniques to optimize treatment outcomes.

 Link to Dataset : [ADReCS Link](http://bioinf.xmu.edu.cn/ADReCS-Target/browser.jsp)